jhnbyrn/951-KLR-PAGES/ignition_timing.md

 	reti
 ```

+And that's it - most of the time the speed sensor interrupt routine returns without doing anything else at this point.

-For everything after this, we can assume that 2B is zero (though 2D, the KLR counter, might not be).
+For everything after this, we can assume that 2B has reached zero (though 2D, the KLR counter, might not have).

-Next we check the KLR counter, disable external interrupts, and leave the interrupt context (without returning to the main routine).
+Next we check the KLR counter again, disable external interrupts, and leave the interrupt context (without returning to the main routine).

-We wait for one more ex1 interrupt, that is a falling edge of the signal, and manually update the rpm and KLR counters (since we're already in the interrupt routine).
+We wait for one more ex1 pulse, that is a falling edge of the signal, and manually update the rpm and KLR counters (since we just manually waited for a pulse that would normally have triggered an interrupt but we're already in the interrupt routine).
 The reason why we wait for this falling edge should be clear in a moment.

-Now comes the interesting part - we use 22h.0, the half-tooth error correction:
+Now comes the interesting part - we use 22h.0, the half-tooth error correction like this:

 ```
 if 22h.0: